Website Public Service Alliance of Canada

 Education and Experience:

-- Knowledge of union and social issues;
+- Knowledge of issues affecting the union movement and PSAC members;

 The PSAC is committed to employment equity and is actively seeking to ensure a representative workforce.
 We encourage applications from members of equity seeking groups.